elysemontano/elyse-lecture-notes/jumpstart/html-part-2.md

 <footer> </footer>
 ```

-    - In this tag I can put a copyright logo © which is "& copy" with no space between and add the names in my team
+    - In this tag I can put a copyright logo © which is &copy with no space between and add the names in my team

 ```html
  <footer>